Agrarsense

 • Temperature is below zero.

-• Precipitation exceeds zero.
+• Precipitation is higher than zero.

 Lidar Sensor parameters: